 Several aspects of the Texts database have been elaborated in the course of successive projects (see History) and have become separate databases linked with the core Trismegistos Texts database.

-- The Places database, expanding the geographic database of the Fayum project, is a set of currently 14,197 places in (and some outside) Egypt.
-It contains the currently 113,927 toponyms attested in texts from Egypt (BC 800 – AD 800), but is also linked to the provenance field in Trismegistos Texts.
+- The Places database, expanding the geographic database of the Fayum project, is a set of currently 50138 places in Egypt and increasingly also outside (in view of the expansion of TM to the ancient world in general).
+It contains the currently 210295 attestations of toponyms in texts from Egypt (BC 800 – AD 800), but is also linked to the provenance field in Trismegistos Texts.

 - Finally, because abbreviations are often different in the various disciplines, we have also started creating a Bibliography which resolves many of the short references we use in Trismegistos.
 The other way round it also wants to facilitate the search for all texts in a specific publication.
 Its coverage is patchy except for the publications dealing with Demotic and Abnormal Hieratic, where the Demotistische Literaturübersicht provides a much higher standard of bibliographic information.